Flexible Integration Options to Support Next Generation Low-Code Applications

-The Mendix REST publish functionality follows the approach used by OpenApi where you define your resources first, and then the operation on those resources.
-You have full control of your REST API because you define the resources, the messages exchanged, and the microflows that implement the operations.
+The Mendix REST publish functionality follows the approach used by OpenApi, where you define your resources first and then the operation on those resources.
+You have complete control of your REST API because you define the resources, the messages exchanged, and the microflows that implement the operations.

 Alternatively, you can let Mendix handle all of this automatically.
-Just expose your entity from your domain model, or drag an entity on the resources section of a publish REST document, and everything required will be generated for you, including security.
-All the security rules you define on your entities are automatically used by your REST API.
+Just expose your entity from your domain model, or drag an entity on the resources section of a publish REST document.

-Whether you want full control of the API you implement, or you just want to generate a backend for your mobile application in 5 minutes, Mendix can do it.
+Whether you want full control of the API you implement or just want to generate a backend for your mobile application in 5 minutes, Mendix can do it.

-Looking at the implementation of your REST operations, you can use any microflow as the implementation of a REST operation.
-Mendix will automatically detect the parameters you need and any objects that need an import or export mapping.
-This can be specified in the Operation dialog.
-You can also use send and receive binary data or file document, for example, if you want to provide an operation to retrieve a pdf document.
+Looking at the implementation of your REST operations, you can use any microflow to implement a REST operation.
+Mendix will automatically detect the parameters you need and any objects that require an import or export mapping.
+These operations can be specified in the Operation dialog.
+You can also use ‘send’ and ‘receive’ binary data or ‘file document,’ for example, if you want to provide an operation to retrieve a pdf document.

-The following screenshots use the optional httpResponse parameter which you can use to override Http status code or status message.
-If required, you can also specify that you want access to the http request, for example, to determine the value of http header values.
+The following screenshots use the optional ‘httpResponse’ parameter, which you can use to override the HTTP status code or status message.
+If required, you can also specify that you want access to the HTTP request, for example, to determine the value of HTTP header values.

-As already shown earlier in the post, Mendix will automatically provide an OpenAPI contract and documentation page for every Rest service you create.
-If you provide example values in your message definitions, users of your Rest service literally only have to push “Execute” to see the result of calling your service.
+As shown earlier, Mendix will automatically provide an OpenAPI contract and documentation page for every REST service you create.
+If you offer example values in your message definitions, your REST service users only have to push ‘Execute’ to see the result of calling your service.
 We can’t make it any easier than this.

 Calling a REST service is also simple.
-First, you define what the external resources you are going to use look like by creating a message definition.
+First, you define how the external resources you will use look by creating a message definition.
 The easiest way is usually to create a JSON structure by copying and pasting an example JSON message.
 Mendix will automatically determine the structure of your message and the applicable attribute types, as illustrated below.

-Next, define mappings to import and export data to the external Rest service.
-This is similar to the example above.
-One feature not yet mentioned is that you can generate Domain model entities in case you do not already have the appropriate entities.
-This is probably the case when you have defined a message based on some example JSON.
+Next, define mappings to import and export data to the external REST service.
+This action is similar to the example above.
+One feature not yet mentioned is that you can generate Domain model entities if you do not already have the appropriate entities, such as when you have defined a message based on some example JSON.

-OData provides a similar interface which you may expect from a database.
+OData provides a similar interface that you may expect from a database.
 It has insert, select, update, delete functionality on resource.
-OData achieves this by standardizing a data language on top of Rest.
-The benefit of this is that all client tools understand up front how to work with the data you expose.
+OData achieves this by standardizing a data language on top of REST so that all client tools understand upfront how to work with the data you expose.

-The data analytics tools that support OData range from Microsoft Excel to Tableau, to ETL tools, to basic query tools like LINQPad, and even to statistical analytics tools like R. This means that you can expose your data from Mendix once, and all these tools can directly work with the data within your App.
+The data analytics tools that support OData range from Microsoft Excel to Tableau, to ETL tools, to basic query tools like LINQPad and statistical analytics tools like R. This means that you can expose your data from Mendix once, and all these tools can directly work with the data within your app.